EE Mobile review 2021

 Value for money

 There’s no getting away from the fact that outside of a sale, you do pay a premium for EE’s network.
-But there are plenty of extras included, such as access to live sport through the BT Sport app and six months' free Apple Music with every contract.
-What’s more, any streaming or downloading on the service doesn’t count towards your monthly allowance.
+But there are plenty of extras included, such as the Smart Benefits range, which include free access to BT Sport and Apple Music.

-Shared plans might be gone, but EE still supports tethering, which means you can use your phone’s connection to create your own wi-fi hotspot – perfect if you don’t have a wireless connection to hand.
+Shared plans might be gone, but customers wanting a second SIM deal can claim a ten per cent discount on the price, and EE still supports tethering, which means you can use your phone’s connection to create your own wi-fi hotspot – perfect if you don’t have a wireless connection to hand.

-And if you take out a home broadband subscription with EE, it will give you a mobile data bonus of at least 5GB.
+And if you take out a home broadband subscription with EE as well, it will give you a mobile data bonus of at least 5GB and a ten per cent discount.
 EE offers a TV service as well, so if you’re looking to get broadband, TV and mobile, then it can be very beneficial to go through the one provider.

 You can check EE's national coverage map on its website.
-Simply put, EE has the best 4G network of any UK mobile operator.
-Its basic LTE service is available to 99.6 per cent of the UK population, although it must be noted that double speed 4G is largely limited to urban areas and 4G+ is restricted to certain parts of major cities at the moment.
+Simply put, EE has the best 4G network of any UK mobile operator, available to 99.6 per cent of the UK population.

 Independent testers RootMetrics have ranked EE as best in category for network reliability, network speed, data performance and text performance categories and for overall performance.
 This is the ninth time in a row that EE has come out on top in RootMetrics’ report.

-There are some nice perks, but you have to have a 4GEE Max plan to take full advantage.
+There are some nice perks, but you have to have a 5G plan to take full advantage.
 Other operators are catching up in terms of coverage and offer bonuses like free streaming and roaming without requiring you to sign up for the most expensive tier of plan.

 If sheer network performance is your biggest criteria, then EE is the way to go.
 But if you’re looking at getting the most bang for your buck, it might be an idea to keep shopping around.